 - 55. The Charitable Funds Committee monitor risks through a risk register which is maintained during the year and reviewed at each meeting. - 56.
 YAS Charity is reliant on donations to allow it to make grants.
 If income falls this will reduce the Charity's ability to make grants and enter into longer term commitments with those we support.
-In 2016/17 we saw a decline in Legacy income resulting in much less substantial income. - 57.
-The Charitable Funds Committee is addressing this risk by engaging with the Fundraiser and reviewing the way the Charity is focused and operates.
-Proposals for a revised focus and refreshed strategy have been developed and will be considered for implementation during 2017-18.
+Whilst overall income increased by £39k in 2017-18 we saw a further decline in legacy income, which had formed a major part of the Charity's income in earlier years. - 57.
+The Charitable Funds Committee is addressing this risk by engaging with the new Charitable Fund Manager and reviewing the way the Charity is focused and operates.
+The Charitable Fund Manager joined in May 2017 and has developed new proposals to revised focus and refreshed strategy.